codewriterbv/melodymatrix-app-views/README.md

 * Clone the repository
 * Open the cloned directory in IntelliJIDEA
-* Import as Gradle project
+* Import as Gradle or Maven project (both configurations are included)
 * Open `be.codewriter.melodymatrix.view.TestJavaLauncher`
 * Hit 'Run' on the 'main' method

 ### Testing a viewer

-* Once the application has started, selected one of the included music patterns
+* Once the application has started, select one of the included music patterns
   ![](docs/mainscreen.png)
-* You can adjust the speed to speed up or slow down the notes
+* You can adjust the speed of the "played" notes
 * Select one or more of the views to see the effect
   ![](docs/view-charts.png)